-- (a) the effectiveness of the QMS; and - that the process of continual improvement progresses. (b)
+- (a) the effectiveness of the QMS; and - (b) that the process of continual improvement progresses.

-As indicated in the Quality Manual and the process charts:
+As indicated in the Quality Manual and the process charts

-- the effectiveness of the QMS is ensured by the management of the PTM, the (a) management group of patent process, the quality manager, the quality assessment group, the internal auditing, and the external auditing; and - (b) the progress of the process of continual improvement is ensured by the management of the PTM, the management group of the patent process, the quality manager, the internal auditing, the external auditing, the heads of the divisions, and the principal examiners.
+- (a) the effectiveness of the QMS is ensured by the management of the PTM, the management group of patent process, the quality manager, the quality assessment group, the internal auditing, and the external auditing; (see also Fig. 2) and - (b) the progress of the process of continual improvement is ensured by the management of the PTM, the management group of the patent process, the quality manager, the internal auditing, the external auditing, the heads of the divisions, and the principal examiners.